Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/best-schema-for-storing-many-metrics-registered-from-the-single-source.md

 i.e.: timestamp, sourceid, metric1_value, ... , metricN_value

 Pros and cons:

+* Pros
-+ simple
+  * simple
-+ really easy to access / scan for rows with particular metric
+  * really easy to access / scan for rows with particular metric
-+ specialized and well adjusted datatypes for every metric.
+  * specialized and well adjusted datatypes for every metric.
-+ good for dense recording (each time point can have almost 100% of all the possible metrics)
+  * good for dense recording (each time point can have almost 100% of all the possible metrics)
+* Cons
--  adding new metric = changing the schema (adding new column). not suitable when set of metric changes dynamically
+  * adding new metric = changing the schema (adding new column). not suitable when set of metric changes dynamically
--  not applicable when there are too many metrics (when you have more than 100-200)
+  * not applicable when there are too many metrics (when you have more than 100-200)
--  when each timepoint have only small subset of metrics recorded - if will create a lot of sparse filled columns.
+  * when each timepoint have only small subset of metrics recorded - if will create a lot of sparse filled columns.
--  you need to store 'lack of value' somehow (NULLs or default values)
+  * you need to store 'lack of value' somehow (NULLs or default values)
--  to read full row - you need to read a lot of column files.
+  * to read full row - you need to read a lot of column files.

 ### 2b Using arrays / Nested / Map

 i.e.: timestamp, sourceid, array_of_metric_names, array_of_metric_values

 Pros and cons:

+* Pros
-+ easy to extend, you can have very dynamic / huge number of metrics.
+  * easy to extend, you can have very dynamic / huge number of metrics.
-+ you can use Array(LowCardinality(String)) for storing metric names efficiently
+  * you can use Array(LowCardinality(String)) for storing metric names efficiently
-+ good for sparse recording (each time point can have only 1% of all the possible metrics)
+  * good for sparse recording (each time point can have only 1% of all the possible metrics)
+* Cons
--  you need to extract all metrics for row to reach a single metric
+  * you need to extract all metrics for row to reach a single metric
--  not very handy / complicated non-standard syntax
+  * not very handy / complicated non-standard syntax
--  different metrics values stored in single array (bad compression)
+  * different metrics values stored in single array (bad compression)
--  to use values of different datatype you need to cast everything to string or introduce few arrays for values of different types.
+  * to use values of different datatype you need to cast everything to string or introduce few arrays for values of different types.

 ### 2c Using JSON

 i.e.: timestamp, sourceid, metrics_data_json

 Pros and cons:

+* Pros
-+ easy to extend, you can have very dynamic / huge number of metrics.
+  * easy to extend, you can have very dynamic / huge number of metrics.
-+ the only option to store hierarchical / complicated data structures, also with arrays etc. inside.
+  * the only option to store hierarchical / complicated data structures, also with arrays etc. inside.
-+ good for sparse recording (each time point can have only 1% of all the possible metrics)
+  * good for sparse recording (each time point can have only 1% of all the possible metrics)
-+ ClickHouse has efficient API to work with JSON
+  * ClickHouse has efficient API to work with JSON
-+ nice if your data originally came in JSON (don't need to reformat)
+  * nice if your data originally came in JSON (don't need to reformat)
+* Cons
--  uses storage non efficiently
+  * uses storage non efficiently
--  different metrics values stored in single array (bad compression)
+  * different metrics values stored in single array (bad compression)
--  you need to extract whole JSON field to reach single metric
+  * you need to extract whole JSON field to reach single metric
--  slower than arrays
+  * slower than arrays

 ### 2d Using querystring-format URLs